 Note that the same document can be saved in different points of the functionality tree.
 This allows the administrator to make the document accessible to multiple roles based on visibility rules defined for the containing folder(s).
-To save your document in the repository, switch the perspective on the right panel by clicking on Show functionalities tree.
-This operation is needed only if you moved to the template history view.
-Here you can choose where you wish to save the document, by ticking the corresponding folder in the tree.
+On the right, you can choose where you wish to save the document by ticking the corresponding folder in the tree.
 If you wish to save it at multiple locations, tick all of them before saving.
 Each user having access to the containing folder will see the document.